 The common advice: Find a starting out project to program in your free time

 When I first informed myself on this, the most common advice was to find a cool project and try to program it in your free time.
 But I found that when you don’t have an idea for such a project which makes complete sense to you, you’re not going to go through with it.
-Without an acutal, urgent need you probably won’t sit down the amount of hours necessary to actually make progress.
+Without an acutal, urgent need you probably won’t sit down the amount of hours necessary to actually make any progress.
 At least the great majority of people wouldn’t.
+You’re very likely very tired after work and would rather chill or get some exercise (which would be the healthy choice too!).
+After hours of reading or looking into a computer, getting in Deep Work learning to program is hard, thus you likely won’t stick to it.

-Then I tried setting myself mini-challenges.
+So since this advice of doing a private programming project didn’t seem to work for me, I then tried setting myself mini-challenges.
 This was a good idea.
 But there wasn’t a lot of guidance (obviously).
 This, in return, was discouraging and wasted a lot of time.
-Of course, time well spent learning something.
+Of course, time is always well spent learning something.
 But since I am really interested in effective learning, I felt that I was wasting time.
 Effective learning is always better than just playing around.
 You need curriculum.
 At least some.
 That’s when I found out that there are a lot of competitive programming sites which offer useful short exercises where you can do one per day.

 Before that, I had tried all sorts of “Learn programing” sites like SoloLearn, freeCodeCamp, the Enki app, just to name a few of my favourites.
 But really, I didn’t like them all that much.
 They went through the syntax of the language and that was it.
 Like learning the vocabulary of a living language but never using it.